aeyoll/toothpaste/README.md

 ## Project Structure

-The project is organized into two main crates:
+The project is organized into three main crates:

 1. `toothpaste-backend`: The Rust backend server
 2. `toothpaste-frontend`: The Yew-based frontend